ART PROGRAMS

 -

 Celebrating the book launch of Attensity!, the Strother School of Radical Attention holds a series of fourparticipatory events where we will collectively create and test-drive vessels for human attention.
-Over the course of four weeks, Park Karo, John Tsung & Leah Ogawa, Ana Begoña Armengod & Emily Uruchima and Taeyoon Choi will activate the Sanctuary Gallery in DUMBO with sound, film, objects and movement, and lecture performance.
+Over the course of four weeks, Park Karo, John Tsung & Leah Ogawa, Ana Begoña Armengod and Taeyoon Choiwill activate the Sanctuary Gallery in DUMBO with sound, film, objects and movement, and lecture performance.
 Each week, the artist and community will leave a part of these vessels behind, contributing to a growing showcase that accumulates throughout the month.

 Thursday January 29, 7-9pm | Objects and movement with Park Karo